 Can you believe it?
 It’s our very last year at Sedlescombe!

 Welcome to Year 6 !
 The busiest, most challenging but most incredibly fun and rewarding year of primary school.

 In year 6 we will have many new challenges and responsibilities including being a reception buddy as well as lots of events and activities to enjoy throughout the year with our residential trip to PGL being a fantastic highlight to look forward to!

 Year 6 is also an important year in making sure that we head to secondary school as prepared as we possibly can.
 We don’t just mean in learning but also will work hard to prepare the children for the added responsibilities that will hit them in year 7.
 In the summer, the children will have the opportunity to spend transition days in their new secondary schools in order to prepare them for this change.

 Home learning is especially important in Year 6 as when children start secondary school, they could potentially have homework every night and we need to prepare them for this.

 - Every other week, we will have a piece of homework from either our Maths workbook.
 It will be set in class on a Thursday and we will highlight the pages we need to complete.
 It needs to be returned by the following Wednesday.
 If you have any problems, please ask for help on Tuesday.

 - Reading is still very important and we expect 4 reads a week.
 Please make sure your book is signed and in school every Monday.

-At the moment we have Cricket on a Monday and indoor PE on a Friday.
+At the moment we have Gymnastics on a Wednesday indoors and outdoor PE on a Friday.
 However, a PE kit should be in school everyday.
 It is really important that the children become responsible for having their PE kit in school as some secondary schools will give detention to children who do not have their kits!

 Jewellery MUST be removed, so if your child has pierced ears they will need a small pot to put their earrings in to keep them safe.